ali-gstraveller/nextjs-mongodb-search-app-with-filters/README.md

-Crud app with next js on the front end.
+Nextjs filter based search app with mongo db on the backend.